 After the adiabatic model solves, the model performs the regenerator Simple Analysis.
 The regenerator Simple Analysis calculates the additional heat transfer the heater and cooler must perform due to imperfect regeneration [29].
 Figure 3-3 plots the temperature distribution of an ideal regenerator and an imperfect regenerator.
 The working gas recovers all the heat transferred to the regenerator matrix in both the ideal regenerator and imperfect regenerator [29].
-In the ideal regenerator, the outlet temperature is equal to the temperature of the neighboring heat exchanger $(T_k \text{ and } T_h)$ so the regenerator effectiveness $(\varepsilon_r)$ is one [29].
-The outlet temperature in an imperfect regenerator effectiveness is less than one [29].
-As a result, the heater and cooler need to transfer heat at a greater rate $(Q{h,simple})$ to perform the remaining heat exchange, as defined in Equations 3-3 and 3-4 [29].
-Variables $Q{h,adiab}$ , $Q{r,adiab}$ , and $Q{k,adiab}$ are the heat transfer rates in the heater, regenerator and cooler, respectively, calculated by the adiabatic model [29].
+In the ideal regenerator, the outlet temperature is equal to the temperature of the neighboring heat exchanger (T_k and T_h) so the regenerator effectiveness (ε_r) is one [29].
+The outlet temperature in an imperfect regenerator (T_k and T_h) is not equal to the neighboring heat exchanger and the regenerator effectiveness is less than one [29].
+As a result, the heater and cooler need to transfer heat at a greater rate ($Q{h,simple}$ and $Q{k,simple}$) to perform the remaining heat exchange, as defined in Equations 3-3 and 3-4 [29].
+Variables $Q{h,adiab}$, $Q{r,adiab}$, and $Q{k,adiab}$ are the heat transfer rates in the heater, regenerator and cooler, respectively, calculated by the adiabatic model [29].
 The amount of additional heat transfer depends on how effective the regenerator is.